intel/SGXDataCenterAttestationPrimitives/QuoteGeneration/pccs/README.md

     1) Put all the files and sub folders in this directory to your preferred place with right permissions set to launch a web service.
     2) Install python if it's not already installed
+    3) Goto ../../tools/PCKCertSelection/ and build libPCKCertSelection.so, copy it to ./lib/
-    3) From the root directory of the PCCS, run ./install.sh
+    4) From the root directory of the PCCS, run ./install.sh

 - **Windows manual installation**